BLE-LTER/ble-handbook/handbook.md

 On the journal site: PIs would normally cite data packages.
 Not IM's job.

-On our site bibliography: make sure to add data URL if applicable to "Extra" metadata field.
+On our site bibliography: put each data DOI on its own line in the Extra field in Zotero.
+You must include the `https://doi.org/` part in order for the DOI to show up at as a data link on the website.

 On EDI: use the portal "Journal citations" tool to manually add journal pubs to dataset landing page.
 Currently (2020-03-23) you must do this for each dataset revision on which you want the journal link to appear.